matthewKeville/Sound-Drop-SD/README.md

-# sound drop sd
+# Sound Drop SD

 > A physics based beat synthesizer inspired by the original IOS application **Sound Drop** by **Develoe**

-In sound drop sd you create beats by bouncing balls on lines.
-The length of the line determines what notes are played.
+## What is Sound Drop SD?

+Sound Drop SD is an OpenGL application built with GLFW & SOLOUD that allows you to generate musical beats by drawing patterns of lines and spawn points.
+Balls fall from spawn points and bounce off lines triggering sounds to play that vary in pitch depending on the length of the line.

+## Why was this made?

+I built this application primarily for three educational reasons
+  - to create a first project in c++
+  - to create a first project in opengl
+  - to practice integrating open source libraries into a c++ build process

+Additionally, I was motivated by
+  - the absence of the original project in the IOS marketplace
+  - an excuse to incorporate some music theory into a programming project

 [<img src="showcase/snap1.png" width="300" />](showcase/snap1.png)
 [<img src="showcase/snap2.png" width="300" />](showcase/snap2.png)

-Features
+# Features

----
-- Customizable ball spawners
-- An audio sample picker with support for user supplied samples
-- Save slots to experiment with new variations without losing your progress
-- An Undo/Redo stack to help dial in your sounds
+- An Undo/Redo stack & save slots to explore variations to the current scene.
-- Musical scale transpositions to change the mood
-- Color and notes mapped to the width of lines
+- Multiple musical scales that can be applied to your scene to create different sound-scapes.
-- Pan & zoom controls to navigate complex pieces
+- Pan & zoom controls to navigate complex pieces.
-- Adjustable physics parameters
-- A simple IMGUI
+- A collection of free use audio samples and a system to side load user supplied audio samples.
+- A comprehensive Immediate Mode GUI to dial in visual and physical settings.
 - Keyboard shortcuts
 - Linux/Windows Support

-Building from Source
+# Building from Source

----

-Dependencies
+## Dependencies

 - https://github.com/glfw/glfw
 - https://github.com/bkaradzic/GENie

 ---

 ### Linux